AsydSolutions/ASYD/views/help.md

     <%VAR:varname%> - Replaces the value assigned to "varname"

-All this variables can be used on any configuration file inside the "configs" directory on a deploy, inside the "data/monitors/" directory, or as conditionals for "def" files on a deploy.
+All this variables can be used on any configuration file inside the "configs" directory on a deploy, inside the "data/monitors/" directory, as conditionals for "def" files on a deploy and as variables for the "exec" command on a "def" file.

 Conditionals
 ------------